 1. Set Meaningful Goals

 This is probably the most simple yet important aspect on meeting your resolutions.
 Setting meaningful goals is about creating plans and targets you look forward to working on, that fire you up, that bring you joy and pull you out of bed in the morning and which truly motivate you at a deeper level.
 Set goals that feel right, that reflect the ideal life you want to have so you can be inspired each day to make progress.
 It’s ok to get the goals wrong as long as you take a moment to review why they don’t quite work.
 Discover how to set the right goals for you in Episode 4 of TRANSCENDENCE.
-You can watch this in our free screening here.

 2. Keep It Simple